marilynpratt/RepData_PeerAssessment1/PA1_template.md

  1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

- a) Format the date column and create a new column with names of the days:
+  a.
+Format the date column and create a new column with names of the days:

 ```r
 new.activity$date <- as.Date(new.activity$date) #format the date column